nasaer0923/starter-academic/content/publication/assessing-disaster-impacts-on-highways-using-social-media-case-study-of-hurricane-harvey/index.md

 publication_types:
   - "1"
 authors:
-  - Yudi Chen
+  - Yudi Chen, Qi Wang and Wenying Ji
-  - Qi Wang and Wenying J
+publication: In *2020 Construction Research Congress (CRC)*

 abstract: "During and after disasters, highways provide vital routes for emergency services, relief efforts, and evacuation activities.
 Thus, a timely and reliable assessment of disaster impacts on highways is critical for